California's population fell again amid pandemic's 2nd year

 California’s population declined again in 2021 for the second consecutive year, state officials said Monday, the result of a slowdown in births and immigration coupled with an increase in deaths and people leaving the state.

-California’s population growth had slowed prior to the pandemic as baby boomers’ aged, younger generations were having fewer children and more people were moving to other states.
+California’s population growth had been slowing even before the pandemic as baby boomers’ aged, younger generations were having fewer children and more people were moving to other states.
 But the state’s natural growth — more births than deaths — and its robust international immigration had been more than enough to offset those losses.

 That changed in 2020, when the pandemic killed tens of thousands of people above what would be expected from natural causes, a category demographers refer to as “excess deaths.”
 And it prompted a sharp decline in international immigration because of travel restrictions and limited visas from the federal government.

-California’s population fell for the first time that year, the first decline ever recorded.
+California’s population fell for the first time that year.
 At the time, state officials thought it was a outlier, the result of a pandemic that turned the world upside down.
-But the new estimates released Monday by the California Department of Finance showed the trend continued in 2021, although the decline was less than it had been in 2020.
+But the new estimate released Monday by the California Department of Finance showed the trend continued in 2021, although the decline was less than it had been in 2020.

 State officials pointed specifically to losses in international immigration.
 California gained 43,300 residents from other countries in 2021.
 But that was well below the annual average of 140,000 that was common before the pandemic.

-“I don’t know if I’m surprised by it,” said Walter Schwarm, California’s chief demographer.
-“It takes awhile for the machinery of government and others to get back to normal.”
+Walter Schwarm, California’s chief demographer, said he wasn’t surprised by the decline because “It takes awhile for the machinery of government and others to get back to normal.”

+“I think we will be looking at positive growth when we talk about the year 2022,” he said.

 “It’s not because we no longer have good weather,” quipped Republican Assemblymember Kevin Kiley, who is running for Congress this year after failing to unseat Gov. Gavin Newsom in last year’s recall election.